sonic-net/SONiC/doc/vxlan/Vxlan_hld.md

 ## 1.2 Orchagent requirements
 ### Vxlan orchagent:
- - Should be able to create VRF/VLAN to VNI mapping and also track peering configurations.
+ - Should be able to create VRF/VLAN to VNI mapping.
+ - Should be able to create NH Tunnel and Tunnel termination tables.
+ - Should be able to create tunnels and encap/decap mappers.

+### Vnet orchagent:
  - Should be able to create VRFs per VNET tables.
- - Should be able to create tunnels and encap/decap mappers.
+ - Should be able to track peering configurations.
+ - Should be VNet/VRF aware

-### Route orchagent:
+### Vnet Route orchagent:
  - Should be able to handle routes within a VNet
  - Should be able to create NH tunnels for the endpoints
  - Should be VNet/VRF aware